seh-GAH-toh/Pumpkin-Website/docs/en/about/benchmarks.md

 # Benchmarks

-Here, common Minecraft servers are compared against Pumpkin.
+Here, common Minecraft server software is compared against Pumpkin.

 > [!CAUTION]
 > **This comparison is unfair.** Pumpkin currently has far fewer features than other servers, which might suggest it uses fewer resources.
-> It's also important to consider that other servers have had years for optimization.
+> It's also important to consider that other servers have had years to optimize.
-> Vanilla forks, which don’t need to rewrite the entire vanilla logic, can focus exclusively on optimizations.
+> Vanilla forks, which don’t need to rewrite the entire Vanilla logic, can focus exclusively on optimizations.

 ![Screenshot From 2024-10-15 16-42-53](https://github.com/user-attachments/assets/e08fbb00-42fe-4479-a03b-11bb6886c91a)